WordPress/design-experiments/readme.txt

 = I have an idea for an experiment, how do I submit it? =

-If you'd like to build your own experiment, or just submit an idea, you can do so by at [the plugin's GitHub page](https://github.com/WordPress/design-experiments).
+There are instructions for submitting ideas and building your own experiments at [the plugin's GitHub page](https://github.com/WordPress/design-experiments).